hariadivicky/nano/README.md

 }
 ```

-By calling `Bind` function, it's will returns `*nano.BindingError` when an error occured due to deserialization error or validation error.
+`Bind` function will returns `*nano.BindingError` when an error occured due to deserialization error or validation error.
 The description about error fields will be stored in `err.Fields`.

 ```go